gkmohomed/cybersecurity-assessment-lab/README.md

 Cybersecurity Assessment Lab

-A portfolio-focused cybersecurity assessment of an intentionally vulnerable Metasploitable 2 virtual machine in an isolated VMware lab.
-The assessment combines reconnaissance, web security testing, vulnerability management, packet analysis, and digital forensics.
+A hands-on cybersecurity assessment and digital forensics lab performed against an intentionally vulnerable Metasploitable 2 virtual machine in an isolated VMware environment.

-Scope: Authorized lab activity against 192.168.216.132 only.
+The project covers the full assessment workflow from reconnaissance → web assessment → vulnerability management → packet analysis → digital forensics → reporting.

+Authorization & Scope: All testing was performed against the user's own Metasploitable 2 lab host at 192.168.216.132.
 No public or third-party systems were tested.

-Lab Environment
+🔎 Lab Environment

 Component